avigupta63/Devops/Docker/README.md

  --A single, unified codebase where all components of an application are tightly coupled and operate as a single unit.

  >>>>Microservices Architecture:-

  --An application is divided into smaller, independent services, each responsible for a specific business functionality and communicating over APIs.

 ------------------------------------------------------------------------------------------------------
 Adv
  Monolithic:-
  1. Faster to develop initially due to simpler architecture.
  2. Easier to test end-to-end as everything is in one place.
  3. Limited flexibility in adopting new technologies.

- DisAdv:-
+DisAdv
  1.Difficult to scale parts of the application independently.
  2.A failure in one module can bring down the entire application.
  3.Simpler architecture but harder to manage as it grows.